Table of Contents

 Adequate history taking is essential to identify what the child ingested, whether it was intentional or accidental and whether acetaminophen was ingested alone or in combination with other drugs.
 The ingested dose of acetaminophen should also be estimated and the caregivers of the child should be asked to bring the empty tablet boxes with them to confirm the ingested dosage.

 During the physical examination of the child, the level of hepatotoxicity should be determined.
 The level of hepatotoxicity is dependent on the stage of acetaminophen toxicity.

 Stage 1: Presentation of hepatotoxicity after acetaminophen overdose (within 24 hours post-ingestion)

 At this stage, children usually present with anorexia, nausea, vomiting, and diaphoresis.
-The cardiovascular and central nervous system changes are rare.
+Cardiovascular and central nervous system changes are rare.
 When the child has an impaired level of consciousness at this stage, the possibility of co-ingestion of acetaminophen with salicylates or other compounds, such as opiates, should be excluded.

-During this stage, the laboratory investigations, including the liver enzymes (ALT and AST), are within normal limits.
+During this stage, laboratory investigations, including liver enzymes (ALT and AST), are within normal limits.

 Stage 2: Presentation of hepatotoxicity after acetaminophen overdose (1–3 days post-ingestion)

-At this stage, the clinical findings suggestive of the hepatic involvement, such as pain and tenderness in the right upper quadrant, are present.
-The liver enzymes are often elevated.
+At this stage, clinical findings suggestive of hepatic involvement, such as pain and tenderness in the right upper quadrant, are present.
+Liver enzymes are often elevated.
 Prothrombin time is increased as the synthetic function of the liver is impaired.